mikes222/isolate_task_queue/README.md

     String reply = await workingClass.entryPoint(2);
 ```

-# To be documented:

-- Isolate returns a stream of events
+## Isolate returns a stream of events

+To be documented

+## Isolatepool

-- Isolatepool if you are not allowed to concurrently call the isolate method
+if you are not allowed to concurrently call the isolate method.

+To be documented

 **Notes:**